How to create drop down list with multiple checkboxes in Excel?

 5. Press Alt + Q keys simultaneously to close the Microsoft Visual Basic for Applications window.

-6. Click on the rectangle button will fold or expand the list box.
-When the list box is expanding, checking the items in the list box, and then click the rectangle again to output all selected items into cell E4.
-See below demo:
+6. Clicking the rectangle button will fold or expand the list box.
+When the list box is expanded, select the desired items by checking them.
+Then, click the rectangle again to output all selected items into cell E4.
+See the demo below:

 7. And then save the workbook as an Excel MacroEnable Workbook for reusing the code in the future.